 Life is always presenting us with opportunities to let go and accept the reality of constant change.
 Maybe you have kids that are heading off to college and you find yourself holding on to them too tightly, unable to face the inevitable ‘goodbye.’
 Maybe a voice in the back of your head is telling you to leave a job or a relationship that no longer serves you, but you choose to ignore it or focus on excuses because the prospect of your own freedom feels too daunting.
 Maybe you are trapped in your own head, ruminating on conversations from long ago, letting the present float by as you wonder “what if…”

-You may or may not have the word “executive” in your job title, but your life and career can still improve dramatically from working with an executive wellness coach.
-Executive wellness coaching is an asset for all sorts of leaders.
+You may or may not have the word “executive” in your job title, but your life and career can still improve dramatically from working with an executive coach.
+Executive coaching is an asset for all sorts of leaders.
 Just as great athletes don’t hesitate to call on coaches, trainers, hypnotists and spiritual advisors in order to maintain their dominance, it’s a mark of wisdom and strength for leaders from all walks of life to seek professional guidance and support.